 Let’s pretend we’re Founders of a new high tech company.
 Competition is fierce, but we’ve raised money from some Venture Capitalists to pay for equipment, marketing, and personnel.
+Would you hire this recent graduate for your company?

 We are looking for hungry recent college graduates in engineering, marketing, and sales who are willing to work hard and accept a “below market” rate salary of $30,000.
 In exchange, they will each get $25,000 worth of options struck at $1/share with a three year vest.